LeBraveLittleToaster/WebSocketDockerExample/README.md

 Docker is 99% a command line tool so we need a bunch of commands to get our job done.
 For this go into a command line of your choice and move to the root of your cloned project (where your dockerfile is)

+Be carefull that no instance of the server is running in your IDE!
+Otherwise the server will crash cause of already used ports!

+For this example project we need to following commands in this order:

+        docker build -t sopra
+        docker run -p 54321:54321 -d sopra
+        docker ps

+If everything worked then you now can connect with your client (browser plugin) to the server in the docker image.

 - Check if any docker image is running

         docker ps